AngelRattner/lab-3/README.md

 Stage 03 -> npm test
 Stage 04 -> npm run build
 Stage 05 -> Archive artifacts

-(the job must run in your build server)
+(the job must run in your infrastructure server)
 ```

  - Run the job and ensure that success (To get the solution click [here](./metrials/solution.txt))